 In 1980, the Otterbein Department of Music secured a grant from the Ohio Arts Council to engage a consultant from the League of American Orchestras whose findings confirmed a direction already undertaken; broaden the scope of the Otterbein Orchestra and transform it into a true community arts organization.
 Potential board members from both the community and college were recruited the organization was incorporated in 1983 under the name the Westerville Civic Symphony at Otterbein College.

-Today the symphony, known as the Westerville Symphony at Otterbein University, is made up of 80-plus professional & semi-professional members plus students from Otterbein University.
-The symphony performs three Masterworks concerts annually in addition to the “Sounds of the Season” holiday concert.
+Today the Westerville Symphony is made up of 80-plus professional & semi-professional members plus students from Otterbein University.
+The symphony performs four concerts for subscribers in the Ron Lykins Concert Series: three Masterworks concerts and the “Sounds of the Season” holiday concert.
 The remainder of the concerts for the symphony are part of the education and community outreach program which include the Tunes & Tales concerts for children, the Young People’s Concert for all Westerville 5th grade students, the 4th of July outdoor “Sounds of Freedom” concert and the “Sounds of Summer “concert, all of which are free of charge.